pravinwedage/fscPropBench/README.md

 This setup uses a RCBenchmark Series 1585 Drone Thrust Stand to measure thrust, torque and RPM for the desired motor/esc/propeller combo.
 This ROS2 package should not conflict with the serial connection to the thrust stand data acquistion board.
 Please consult the user manual for setup of the thrust stand.

-**IMPORTANT**: Propeller bench testing is dangerous. ensure that your thrust stand is firmly clamped to a strong, level surface.
-Ensure that all cables are secured with proper clearance from the propeller's plane of rotation.
-For best results,
+**IMPORTANT**: Propeller bench testing is dangerous.
+Ensure that your thrust stand is firmly clamped to a strong, level surface.
+Check that all cables are secured with proper clearance from the propeller's plane of rotation.
+A physical barrier between the user and the propeller is recommended, along with eye protection.

+For best results, keep the propeller stream tube defined by the cylindrical volume (length = 3-4 propeller diameters infront and behind the propeller, circular area = propeller area) clear of any airflow obstructions, save for the thrust stand and mounting surface.

 ### 4. Launch the ROS2 controller